lt-kraken/kraken-kalonline-scripts/KalOnlineAutomation/README.md

-# KalOnline Auto Pimper
+# KalOnline Automation Scripts

-KalOnline Auto Pimper is a Python script designed to automate the process of "pimping" in the game KalOnline.
-The script automates clicks, color detection, and other in-game interactions, allowing you to efficiently manage the pimping process without manual input.
+This repository contains Python scripts designed to automate various processes in the game KalOnline, including "dragon fusing" and "pimping".
+These scripts automate clicks, color detection, and other in-game interactions, allowing you to efficiently manage the process without manual input.

 ## Features

+### KalOnline Auto Fuser
+- Automates the clicking process for dragon fusing.
+- Detects specific colors to determine the success or failure of fusing.
+- Supports multi-monitor setups.
+- Allows customization of satisfaction levels and maximum reruns.
+- Optional debug mode for coordinate checking and visual overlays.
+- Works with the game window in the background (not minimized), so you can continue using your mouse freely.

+### KalOnline Auto Pimper
 - **Automated Pimping**: Automatically pimps items based on set criteria.
 - **Dynamic Coordinate Capture**: Captures coordinates for actions based on user input to adapt to different game layouts.
 - **Repair Functionality**: Automatically repairs items if pimping fails a set number of times.